Ang3lino/bitso/README.md

 pytest test/test_spread_functions.py  # unit test used for this DAG
 ```

 Access Airflow in your web browser at `localhost:8080`.
 Navigate to the `etl_ticker` DAG.
 Use default credentials for login.
+Ensure you have authorized access to Bitso API in case of auth failure.
+As an easy way to find an ideal partition, it should have around 128 mb, reason why a better partition would be until day.
+Hour parition detail was used for testing.
+We could also share variables as an argument in dag definition and use of XCom.

 ## Challenge 2: Daily batch Streaming